php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 ~~~

 When using the reference operator `&` before an argument, there MUST NOT be
-a space after it, like in the previous example.
+a space after it, like in the previous examples.

 There MUST NOT be a space between the variadic three dot operator and the argument
-name:
+name, like in the examples above:

 ```php
 public function process(string $algorithm, ...$parts)